What is Art Therapy?

 Part of our holistic therapy program at Royal Life Centers at Sound includes art therapy.
 In art therapy, guests craft collages, diagrams, and other forms of visual art using a variety of media.
 A major benefit, in particular, is that it engages the mind, body, and spirit.
-Ultimately, the goal of art therapy is to promote emotional healing through creative expression.
+Ultimately, the goal of this holistic therapy is to promote emotional healing through creative expression.

 The American Art Therapy Association (AATA) defines art therapy as “an integrative mental health and human services profession that enriches… lives… through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.”
 This type of therapy can also build on existing social skills, support treatment goals, and improve brain functioning.
 The aim is to create a positive environment in which guests can improve communication and concentration skills.